holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 import kscript.text.*
 val lines = resolveArgFile(args)
 ```
 The header serves 2 purposes.
 First it imports the support methods from [`kscript.text`](https://github.com/holgerbrandl/kscript-support-api/tree/master/src/main/kotlin/kscript/text).
-Second, it resolves the data input which is assumed either an argument file or `stdin` into a `Sequence<String>` named `lines`.
+Second, it resolves the data input which is assumed to be either an argument file or `stdin` into a `Sequence<String>` named `lines`.

 The resulting script will [be processed](https://github.com/holgerbrandl/kscript#inlined-usage) like any other by `kscript`.